reumle/supCs3.jl/README.md

 ##### the C code
+0) download it.`git clone https://github.com/reumle/superScs` will do.
+Let's call the directory where you put it `<library root>`

-1) compile it "the Julia way" (a first step to include it in a Julia package)
+1) compile it "the Julia way" (a first step to include it later in a Julia package)

-2) the following works on "Windows 10/WSL" windows subsystem linux.
+    * the following works on "Windows 10/WSL" windows subsystem linux.
 It is likely (but not tested) that it would also work on straight linux.
 I **never** had any success on windows.
 Tips welcome.

-3) Also  many paths in the instructions below have to be adapted for your machine.
+    * Also  many paths in the instructions below have to be adapted for your machine.

-4) compilation
-* in a bash shell
+    * compilation:in a bash shell
 ```
 cd <library root>
-export JULIA_HOME=/home/elm/desktop/julia-1.3.1
+export JULIA_HOME=/home/elm/desktop/julia-1.3.1 # change with your Julia directory....
 make OPT="3 -march=native" DLONG=1 USE_OPENMP=1 BLASLDFLAGS="-L$JULIA_HOME/lib/julia -lopenblas64_" BLAS64=1 BLASSUFFIX=_64_
 ```
-5) C library tests (see <library root>/makefile)
+2) test it: (see also <library root>/Makefile)
 ```
 export LD_LIBRARY_PATH="$JULIA_HOME/lib/julia"
 cd  <library root>